sourcery-ai-experiments/Composer/README.md

 	 '.' - Divides each slider by 1.1 (I chose period because on my keyboard it is the lowercase of >) '/' - Multiplies each sliders by -1
          'S' - Save slider values to text file (includes threshold, speed and volume sliders, model path and instrument number)
+			Asks in command line what filename to save as
-			To load a saved song run the command >py composer.py --model_path song1.txt It knows to load the saved song file because of the .txt extension and gets the model path from inside the file Yellow Slider - Note Duration
+			To load a saved song run the command >py composer.py --model_path song1.txt It knows to load the saved song file because of the .txt extension and gets the model path from inside the file If blend mode is on, it will save a file containing the names of the blended songs that can be opened in the same ways 'L' - Loads a song
-         'A' - Toggles auto save whenever the song finishes, it is saved and a new song is randomly generated.
+			Asks in command line what song file (created by the S command above) to open and play without closing the app 'A' - Toggles auto save whenever the song finishes, it is saved and a new song is randomly generated.
 			Could be useful if you are listening while doing something else and want to look back on the history.
-	 'B' - Blends smoothly through a series of preset songs by lerping the latent vector.
-Sounds awesome.
-                        Not user friendly, song paths must be hard coded into the keyframe_paths global variable Example result in blended song.mp3 which was recorded with audacity https://drive.google.com/file/d/17MNTsHMXghApAa_GcUMB-pY0PTWWRnIF/view?usp=sharing
+	 'B' - Blends smoothly through a series of preset songs by taking a linear combination of the latent vectors.
+Sounds awesome. asks in command line what song files (created by the S command above) to blend Example result in blended song.mp3 which was recorded with audacity https://drive.google.com/file/d/17MNTsHMXghApAa_GcUMB-pY0PTWWRnIF/view?usp=sharing

+I would have liked the text entry to be in a box to the right of the notes rather than in command line, but I couldn't figure out how to do that
-If anyone knows how to make loading saved song txts and the blending more user friendly, please make a fork and email me michael_einhorn@yahoo.com
+If you can help with that please make a pull request and email me at michael_einhorn@yahoo.com

 ```